ankit-90/coding_guidelines/general_guidelines.md

 *eatMyShorts()* to mean *abort()*.
 Say what you mean.
 Mean what you say.

-# 3 Functions
+# 3. Functions
-Functions are the first line of organization in any program, Consider the following example:
+Functions are the first line of organization in any program.Consider the following example:

 ```java
  public static String testableHtml(PageData pageData,boolean includeSuiteSetup) throws Exception {